intel/IntelRackScaleArchitecture/README.md

-#This repository is retired!
-Please visit http://github/01org/IntelRSD for new Intel(r) Rack Scale Design repository!
+# This repository is retired!
+Please visit https://github.com/01org/IntelRSD for new Intel® Rack Scale Design repository!